June 17, 2020//Tony HowlettLast Updated: March 30, 2021

 In order for your log audits to be effective and efficient, strive to create a Single Source of Truth (SSOT) for all vendor activity.
 Whether you use a Syslog server just for this information or one of the VPAM systems mentioned previously, this will allow your reviewers to see the whole story in one place.

 Otherwise, you are left to piece together scraps of information from different systems, often with different timestamps or in incompatible formats.
 Having an SSOT for vendor audit information will allow you to view the whole story of each session in one place and even connect multiple sessions.
 This is key to being able to “see the forest for the trees” in audit data.

 According to M-Trend’s Report, 53% of breaches are reported from a source outside the company.
 This either means that the audit reviewers are asleep at the wheel, or don’t have the right tools to detect such breaches before they make it outside the company.
 It is no good having all the technology and logs in the world if you don’t review them on a regular basis.
 Set up a review schedule and make sure that it is done by auditing your audit from time to time (external auditors will also do this).
 Implementing real-time notifications and alerts are also a good practice to adhere to.
 Only by making effective use of your audit logs can you possibly keep an incident from turning into a breach.

-Doing audits of third-party access is important, but doing them right makes all the difference.
+Doing audits of third-party remote access is important, but doing them right makes all the difference.
 If you have only cursory reviews or only go to your logs when there is an issue, you stand little chance of stopping a breach in progress or before it starts.
 Get your third party review processes, procedures, and technology up to par, because if you are only using audits sporadically or after an issue crops up, it is probably too late.
 To learn more about the importance of auditing correctly, check out our blog that highlights how you can survive your next cybersecurity audit.